 In addition, the Company actively works to improve corporate governance with the establishment of an internal control system, which includes a CSR Promotion Office.
 In addition, we have established a whistle-blowing system, acquired Privacy Mark certification (April 2005) and ISO 14001 certification (March 2000).
 Many of the stores have been certified as excellent stores which promote energy-saving products.
 In addition, in recognition of the efforts implemented since the Company's establishment, the Company received the "Ministry of Economy, Trade and Industry, Product Safety Award" in the Large Retailer category for three consecutive years (2008, 2010, and 2012).
 Joshin is also the first company to meet the conditions for the prestigious "Gold Company Mark for Product Safety Measures" which was newly established by this system.
-In June 2006, the Company was the first home appliance retailer to publish a CSR report summarizing these efforts, and an updated report has been provided each year since then (the "Joshin Integrated Report 2020" was published in June 2020).
-In this way, effective and appropriate corporate management is promoted in order to fulfill our social responsibilities as a corporation, such as compliance with laws and regulations and social norms, participate in environmental conservation, and to maximize the corporate value of the entire company and the common interests of shareholders
+In June 2006, the Company was the first home appliance retailer to publish a CSR report summarizing these efforts, and provide an updated report each year since then ("Integrated Report" since 2018.
+The latest version "Integrated Report 2021" was published in October 2021).
+In this way, effective and appropriate corporate management is promoted in order to fulfill our social responsibilities as a corporation, such as compliance with laws and regulations and social norms, participate in environmental conservation, and to maximize the corporate value of the entire company and the common interests of shareholders.